 History Of Red Velvet Recipes

 Red velvet recipes have been enjoyed since the 1800s.
-The name velvet referred to the smooth texture the cocoa powder provided in the recipe.
-The use of cocoa powder in the was a way to soften the flour and help produce a finer textured cake.
+The name velvet referred to the smooth texture of the cocoa powder provided in the recipe.
+The use of cocoa powder was a way to soften the flour and help produce a finer textured cake.

 During World War II the shortage of food made baking items became very rare to acquire.
 Finding basic ingredients where nearly impossible to find.
 This meant that cocoa powder was not something you could just pick up at your local grocery store.

-So bakers became very creative and instead of using cocoa powder then added beet juice to mimic the color of chocolate and to keep their baked goods moist.
+So bakers became very creative and instead of using cocoa powder they added beet juice to mimic the color of chocolate and to keep their baked goods moist.